RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-github-pull-requests/README.md

 This plugin relies on the [GitHub Authentication Provider](https://backstage.io/docs/auth/github/provider) for its access to GitHub.

-We improve the search filter in order to work like in github :
-When we added a new filter and refresh the page, the searchbar will display this new filter by default.
-You need to add this annotation `roadie-backstage-pull-requests/default-filter`  on the configuration of a component of the backstage catalog.
+Search filter works the same way it works in GitHub, but `roadie-backstage-pull-requests/default-filter` annotation needs to be provided in component configuration.
+Adding a filter will result in applying that filter per default.

+If this annotation is left out, no default filter will be applied when running the app.

 ## Install the plugin